-During 2021-22, trustees will consider a major programme of support for equipment at Israeli universities in the area of molecular engineering.
+During 2022-23, trustees will consider a major programme of support for equipment at Israeli hospitals.

 TRUSTEES RESPONSIBILITIES IN RELATION TO THE FINANCIAL STATEMENTS

 The trustees are responsible for preparing the trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).